Benzodiazepine Addiction Treatment

 • Slurred speech

-Another sign is one called “doctor shopping,” which is when someone visits multiple doctors for the same ailments within a short window of time to get prescribed the drugs again or to have the prescription refilled back-to-back.
+Another sign is called “doctor shopping,” which is when someone visits multiple doctors for the same ailments within a short window of time to get prescribed the drugs again or to have the prescription refilled back-to-back.
 The goal of our benzo rehab center is to help individuals recover from their addictions in a safe environment and teach and guide them into living a sober life again.

 Benzodiazepine Abuse Treatment

 At our Massachusetts treatment center, we strive to help each patient through every step of their journey.
-From the moment they walk in our doors to the end of their treatment programs, we are by their side to support and guide them.
+From the moment they walk through our doors to the end of their treatment programs, we are by their side to support and guide them.
 Our team of experts is trained in the signs and symptoms of benzos addiction, which is why we offer a medically monitored detox to lead patients safely through withdrawal symptoms.

 Withdrawal symptoms of benzos include:

-• Excessive Sweating
+• Excessive sweating

 • Trouble sleeping